kjivan/crypto-and-signatures/cryptography.md

  🗝️ = encrypt 🔑 = decrypt

 - [RSA](https://people.csail.mit.edu/rivest/Rsapaper.pdf) 1977 - Public Key Cryptography / Strong Encryption
+- [KidRSA](http://math.uttyler.edu/sjgraves/aam/sec-PublicKey-KidRSA.html) - Simplified RSA for learning

+Note:
-Note: So far we have primarily discussed what is now called symmetric encryption where the keys for encrypting and decrypting are the same.
+So far we have primarily discussed what is now called symmetric encryption where the keys for encrypting and decrypting are the same.
+Go over slide

 ---